 Has your child recently been diagnosed with Autism?

 Autism is a developmental disorder.
 Two unusual behaviors noticed in any patient with Autism are Shortfall in communication and difficulty making social interaction, and repetitive or restricted behavior.
+One leading single-gene cause of Autism Spectrum Disorder (ASD) and the known cause of inherited intellectual disability is Fragile X Syndrome (FXS).

 This article will help you identify the symptoms associated with Autism and help you better diagnose and manage your child.